-Our articles contain provisions that prevent investors from acquiring voting rights exceeding 33 $\frac{1}{3}\%$ of the outstanding share capital.
-Specifically, no individual or legal entity may, directly or indirectly, control voting rights with respect to 33 $\frac{1}{3}\%$ or more of the registered share capital recorded in the Commercial Register.
-In the event that a shareholder should exceed the 33 $\frac{1}{3}\%$ ownership threshold, the registered shares exceeding the limit of 33 $\frac{1}{3}\%$ shall be entered in our share registered as shares without voting rights.
+Our articles contain provisions that prevent investors from acquiring voting rights exceeding 15% of the outstanding share capital.
+Specifically, no individual or legal entity may, directly or indirectly, control voting rights with respect to 15% or more of the registered share capital recorded in the Commercial Register.
+In the event that a shareholder should exceed the 15% ownership threshold, the registered shares exceeding the limit of 15% shall be entered in our share registered as shares without voting rights.
 The board of directors may in special cases approve exceptions to the above regulations.
-Additional voting caps apply to shareholders acquiring shares for other persons (nominees).